RobotecAI/RobotecGPULidar/README.md

 1. Install [CUDA Toolkit](https://developer.nvidia.com/cuda-downloads) **11.7+**.
 2. Download [NVidia OptiX](https://developer.nvidia.com/designworks/optix/downloads/legacy) **7.2**.
-    1. You may be asked to create Nvidia account to download
+    1. You may be asked to create a Nvidia account to download
 3. Export environment variable:
    1. `export OptiX_INSTALL_DIR=<your-OptiX-path>`.
 4. Use `setup.py` script to build.
-   - It will use CMake to generate files for build system (make) and build.
+   - It will use CMake to generate files for the build system (make) and the build.
    - You can pass optional CMake and make parameters, e.g.
      - `./setup.py --cmake="-DCMAKE_BUILD_TYPE=Debug" --make="-j 16"`
+   - You can build with extensions, e.g.
+      - `./setup.py --with-pcl --with-ros2`
    - See `./setup.py --help` for usage information.

 ## Building on Windows